arrowtype/type-x/README.md

 Likewise, web designers & developers spend a lot of time guessing what different fonts might look like in their apps, but testing actual fonts in context requires someone to either dig into the CSS or to mess with clunky CSS-override browser extensions.

+Additionally, almost *anyone* may have reasons they want to easily override fonts on the web.
+Maybe they are trying out a new typeface and want to get an idea of what it feels like to look at, read, and use.
+Maybe they just prefer to browse the news in a particular font.

-Type-X makes both jobs fast, easy, and fun.
-Visit any webpage, and hit a button to apply font overrides!
-Open the extension’s settings panel to try different fonts from your collection, just like in a design app.
+Whatever reason you want to override fonts, Type-X makes it fast, easy, and fun.
+Just visit any webpage, then hit a button to swap fonts!
+Open the extension’s settings panel to try different fonts from your collection, just like you would in a desktop app.
 Need to tweak the styles to make it work just-so?
 Customize the selectors you target and the CSS styles you apply, all within the extension.

 ## Installation